MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/troubleshoot-mapped-network-drives.md

 # Troubleshoot mapped network drives that connect to SharePoint Online

 > [!NOTE]
-> Mapping a network drive is slower and less reliable than syncing SharePoint files with the OneDrive sync app.
-We recommend that you [sync SharePoint files with the new OneDrive sync client](https://support.office.com/article/6de9ede8-5b6e-4503-80b2-6190f3354a88) which provides [Files On-Demand](https://support.office.com/article/0e6860d3-d9f3-4971-b321-7092438fb38e).
-Access all your files in OneDrive without using local storage space.
+> Mapping a network drive uses WebDav, an older technology which is slower and less reliable than [syncing SharePoint files with the new OneDrive sync client](https://support.office.com/article/6de9ede8-5b6e-4503-80b2-6190f3354a88).
+The OneDrive sync client provides [Files On-Demand](https://support.office.com/article/0e6860d3-d9f3-4971-b321-7092438fb38e), which allows you to access all your files in OneDrive without using local storage space.

-## Sync a drive instead of mapping it

-Mapping a library as a network drive is temporary and supported only through Internet Explorer.
-Mapping uses WebDav, an outdated technology which is considered unreliable.

 ## Troubleshoot mapped network drive error messages